tchang1997/steerability/README.md

 ## Citation

-If you find our work useful, please cite our work:
+If you find our work or this repo useful, please cite our work:
 ```
 @misc{chang2025steerability,
     [FORTHCOMING]